 Data-driven innovations are revolutionizing healthcare as we know it, and applying, managing, and evaluating patient healthcare information is a critical part of improving treatment.

 Healthcare Informatics is a rapidly growing field that uses data and technology to improve the efficiency, cost, and quality of patient care.
-Employment of health informatics technicians is estimated to grow 11% from 2018 to 2028—much faster than the average for all other occupations.
+Employment of health informatics technicians is estimated to grow 8% from 2019 to 2029—much faster than the average for all other occupations.

-In partnership with Geisinger Commonwealth School of Medicine, the USciences Online MS in Healthcare Informatics program will enable you to solve healthcare challenges with informatics-related solutions.
-Benefit from a wealth of data and resources from Geisinger: the MyCode Community Health Initiative, which analyzes the DNA of patient-participants, to improve understanding and tailor treatment based on genetic influences on health; and Proven Portfolio, focused on delivering the best care every time with every patient.
+The USciences Online MS in Healthcare Informatics program will enable you to solve healthcare challenges with informatics-related solutions.
 Learn from accomplished informatics specialists and gain the skills you need to take your career to the next level.

 Throughout this 12-course program, you’ll master the data-driven strategies that continue to innovate healthcare.
 Gain skills in strategic planning, leadership, and data management, while developing a deeper understanding of the role of informatics in the health industry.
 Ten eight-week courses will teach you about healthcare legislation, data standards, research methods, health data science, project management, and more.
 Then choose two three-credit electives to take your learning a step further.